-All students enrolled in a CNA or CMA class must submit to a criminal background check.
-Verified Credentials, a third party background investigation company, is utilized for this service.
-Accounts are student owned.
-Instructions for completion of the background check will be provided by the Adult Healthcare Coordinator.
-The incurred cost of the background check will be the student's responsibility and is non-refundable.
-This procedure must be completed no later than the Friday one week prior to class starting.
+All students enrolled in a CNA or CMA course must submit to a criminal background check.
+Castlebranch, a third party company, is utilized for this service.
+Instructions for completion of the background check can be found here.
+Students will not be able to set up their Castlebranch account until the first day of your class, but can begin collecting the needed documentation prior to the start of class.
+It is to be completed by the Friday one week after class starts.

 The Adult Healthcare Coordinator will evaluate the background checks according to, but not limited to, the exclusionary criteria of clinical facilities and KDADS.
-Results of the background check will not be disclosed to the clinical facilities.
+Results of the background check may be disclosed to third parties such as clinical facilities.

-A student will be ineligible to enroll in a CNA or CMA class if he/she:
+A student will be ineligible to participate in a CNA or CMA clinical if he/she: